ndori/RxLoading/README.md

 #### **Subscribing before Views are created**
 For most cases the simple usage will suffice, but what if we want to make a network call when a screen opens, a fragment has `onCreate` and `onCreateView` methods, we must attach the `ILoadingLayout` after it exists (which is only after `onCreateView` has been called) but we want to make the network call ASAP, before we render the screen so we want to call it in `onCreate` or even before.

-We must compose `RxLoading` when the network is subscribed meaning in `onCreate`, but at that stage the views are not ready yet, so `loadingLayout` will still be null. more over there is a race here, between the rendering of the view and the return of the network call.
+We must compose `RxLoading` when the network is subscribed meaning in `onCreate`, but at that stage, the views are not ready yet, so `loadingLayout` will still be null. moreover, there is a race here, between the rendering of the view and the return of the network call.
 RxLoading can take care of it, but we need a little more code for it.

 ```java